acatone-git/QuickPanels/README.md

 ## Customization

 - Follow the video instructions from the [creator](https://github.com/nitesh-prasad) of the Quantum Dock: https://www.youtube.com/watch?v=ejKArlqEcrE

+## Troubleshooting

+- If the panels don't show up, make sure that Raimeter is running in the tray area, if not, launch it again using the icon on the desktop
+- To enable Rainmeter at startup, please follow this video: https://www.youtube.com/watch?v=oZxTLdSEP70

 ## Create More Panels \ Custom Launchers